 In general, NOTIFY emergency personnel as soon as possible by dialing 9-911 from a campus phone

 or 911 from a cell phone.
 Once the Sheriff or emergency personnel arrive they are in charge.

 Always NOTIFY the Director’s Office by dialing 673 on a campus phone or by calling 614-367-9371 as they will notify the Dean’s Office and Lancaster Campus.

 - Accident/Injury: Relay exact location and type of emergency to 911 and the Information Office.
-An AED (automatic defibrillator) is located in the central office area outside the Director’s Office.
-Notify/Call the staff in the Director’s Office, who will summon staff to use the AED or administer first aid.
+One AED (automatic defibrillator) is located outside the central office area near the Director’s Office and another is located in building two in the Student Success Center.
 Call a family member or friend if requested by the injured person.
 Record pertinent information about the incident and give to an OUPC staff member at the scene.